subscribe iconSubscribe to Notifications

 Trout and Dolly Varden

-Trout and Dolly Varden fishing has been slow due to the low water levels and warmer water temperatures.
-Expect the fishing to get better during the next round of rain.
+There are a variety of lakes and rivers with good trout fishing in the Ketchikan area.
 When fishing lakes, concentrate your efforts near the inlet and outlet, where fish tend to congregate.
-As salmon are spawning in the creeks and rivers trout tend to stack up behind the salmon, feeding on eggs flowing downstream.
+As salmon are spawning in the creeks and rivers, trout tend to stack up behind the salmon, feeding on eggs flowing downstream.

 An excellent resource for planning a trip is the gofishak interactive map for Ketchikan which provides information on popular fishing locations, species run timing, fishing gear selections and boat and angler access.